Regional and rural WA road network safety improvements

 The WA Government’s Towards Zero Road Safety Strategy 2008–2020 targets a 40% reduction in road crash outcomes by 2020, which has the potential to save 11,000 people from being killed or seriously injured.

-This initiative complements the national High Priority Initiative for Regional road network safety improvements (see page 83).
+This proposal complements the national Early-Stage Proposal for Regional road network safety improvements.
 It involves treatments such as sealing shoulders, wide centre lines and audio tactile line marking to attain a safer road cross section on the State’s Highway and Main Roads regional and rural road network.

 As at 2018, the WA Government had applied safety treatments to more than 1,465 km (8%) of the State’s Highway and Main Roads regional and rural road network.
 The ﬁrst phase of a signiﬁcant regional road safety upgrade program was announced in 2020.